Cultivar: Trade designations and selling names

 Because a name that is attractive in one language may have less appeal in another country, a plant may be given different selling names from country to country.
 Quoting the original cultivar name allows the correct identification of cultivars around the world.

-The main body coordinating plant breeders' rights is the International Union for the Protection of New Varieties of Plants (Union internationale pour la protection des obtentions végétales, UPOV) and this organization maintains a database of new cultivars protected by PBR in all countries.
+The main body coordinating plant breeders' rights is the International Union for the Protection of New Varieties of Plants (Union internationale pour la protection des obtentions végétales, UPOV) and this organisation maintains a database of new cultivars protected by PBR in all countries.

 International Cultivar Registration Authorities

-An International Cultivar Registration Authority (ICRA) is a voluntary, non-statutory organization appointed by the Commission for Nomenclature and Cultivar Registration of the International Society of Horticultural Science.
+An International Cultivar Registration Authority (ICRA) is a voluntary, non-statutory organisation appointed by the Commission for Nomenclature and Cultivar Registration of the International Society of Horticultural Science.
 ICRAs are generally formed by societies and institutions specializing in particular plant genera such as Dahlia or Rhododendron and are currently located in Europe, North America, China, India, Singapore, Australia, New Zealand, South Africa and Puerto Rico.

 Each ICRA produces an annual report and its reappointment is considered every four years.
 The main task is to maintain a register of the names within the group of interest and where possible this is published and placed in the public domain.
 One major aim is to prevent the duplication of cultivar and Group epithets within a genus, as well as ensuring that names are in accord with the latest edition of the Cultivated Plant Code.
 In this way, over the last 50 years or so, ICRAs have contributed to the stability of cultivated plant nomenclature.
 In recent times many ICRAs have also recorded trade designations and trademarks used in labelling plant material, to avoid confusion with established names.

 New names and other relevant data are collected by and submitted to the ICRA and in most cases there is no cost.
 The ICRA then checks each new epithet to ensure that it has not been used before and that it conforms with the Cultivated Plant Code.
 Each ICRA also ensures that new names are formally established (i.e. published in hard copy, with a description in a dated publication).
 They record details about the plant, such as parentage, the names of those concerned with its development and introduction, and a basic description highlighting its distinctive characters.
 ICRAs are not responsible for assessing the distinctiveness of the plant in question.
 Most ICRAs can be contacted electronically and many maintain web sites for an up-to-date listing.